 Seniors are age 62 and up.
 Students are through college.

-For the safety of all attendees, a maximum of 200 tickets will be sold for each performance (subject to change).
+For the safety of all attendees, a maximum of 300 tickets will be sold for each performance.
 Tickets are general admission, but we will have areas marked off for seating to ensure proper social distancing.
+Masks will not be required when seated but are encouraged in outdoor common spaces and required indoors.
 A ticket is required for all patrons, regardless of age.

 If you have questions about tickets or seating, please email email@example.com.